Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

   - Bob is a malicious user, he logs on 100 times per minute
   - the backend tries to process log of attempts of Bob and fails
   - Alice can't log on because the system is now unavailable

+---

+### Cross-site Request Forgery (CSRF)
+- What is it?
+An attack that forces a victim to execute unwanted actions on a web application in which they're currently authenticated
+- What is the impact?
+Victim unknowingly executes transaction
+- How to prevent?
+  - Reauthenticate for all critical actions (e.g. transfer money)
+  - Include hidden token in request
+  - Most web frameworks have built-in CSRF protection, but it isn't enabled by default!